Special Atomic Demolition Munition: History and design

+The yield was estimated to be 10 to 1000 tonTNT.
+Yield options were known to be selectable from 0.1 or 0.2 kiloton presets.

 Use

 Offensive use

 ADM employment manuals describe the use of ADMs tactically in both offensive and defensive operations.

 In offensive operations, ADMs are described as being useful for improving flank and rear security of a unit, impeding counterattacks and assisting in enemy entrapment.

 Engineering and defensive use

 ADM employment manuals describe the use of ADMs defensively for combat engineering purposes.
 Possible targets described include bridges, dams, canals, tunnels, airfields, railroad marshaling yards, ports and industrial plants, and power facilities.

 Extensive tables were provided to enable the selection of the correct yield for each particular target.
 These tables accounted for various employment particulars such as depth of burial, fallout considerations, and minimum safe separation distances between adjacent weapons and personnel.

 Suicide attack allegations

 On December 27, 2018, the Green Bay Press-Gazette interviewed veteran Mark Bentley, who had trained for the Special Atomic Demolition Munition program to manually place and detonate the SADM.
-The report stated that he and other soldiers training for the program knew this was a suicide mission because either it would be unrealistic to outrun the timer on the bomb, or that soldiers would be obligated to secure the site before the timer went off.
+Bentley stated that he and other soldiers training for the program knew this was a suicide mission, because soldiers would probably be ordered to secure the site before the timer went off.

-However, employment manuals specifically describe the firing party and their guard retreating from the emplacement site, at which point security of the device is provided through a combination of passive security measures including concealment, camouflage, and the use of decoys; and by active security measures including booby traps, obstacles such as concertina wire and landmines, and long-range artillery fire.
+Employment manuals specifically describe the firing party and their guard retreating from the emplacement site, at which point security of the device is provided through a combination of passive security measures, including concealment, camouflage, and the use of decoys, as well as active security measures including booby traps, obstacles (such as concertina wire and landmines), and long-range artillery fire.
 Further, the SADM included a Field Wire Remote Control System (FWRCS), a device that enabled the sending of safe/arm and firing signals to the weapon via a wire for safe remote detonation of the weapon.